What kind of learning are the schools offering: in-person, fully remote or hybrid?

 What is the length of the remote school day?

-Are exceptions to all-virtual learning being made for students, including those in special education, to come to campus in small groups?
+Are exceptions to all-virtual learning being made for students in special education or for other students to come to campus in small groups?

 Will teachers be teaching from home or from their classrooms?